 (For more on the principles that underpin how we operate here and our involvement in our wider community, please see the Get Involved and Community pages.)

-The catastrophic wildfires which swept through a vast area – over 2,000 square kilometers – of Central and Northern Portugal on October 15-16 2017 cut off these valleys and burnt everything in sight, including the quinta.
+The catastrophic wildfires which swept through a vast area – almost 2,000 square kilometers – of Central and Northern Portugal in just 24 hours of October 15-16 2017 cut off these valleys and burnt everything in sight, including the quinta.
 In these valleys alone, 22 families and individuals lost their homes.
-Fortunately nobody lost their lives.
+Two people in the village of Cerdeira were among the 50 people who lost their lives.

 There’s no rigidly set working day.
 We work as weather, project progress, materials, machines, power availability, inspiration, flow and necessity dictate, and we frequently work on several projects simultaneously, moving from one to another as conditions suggest.
 Days can range from a full-on, intense, 12-hour stretch at one extreme to a what-the-hell-let’s-go-to-the-river-beach at the other.